 What if our troop is only participating in online orders for Snacks & Magazines and/or the Cookies Program?

-If your troop is only participating in online sales and is due a refund, Girl Scouts River Valleys will process that refund via ACH debit.
+If your troop is only participating in online orders and is due a refund for troop proceeds earned, Girl Scouts River Valleys will process that refund to the troop bank account via ACH.

 What if we accidentally deposit money into the council’s bank account instead of the troop’s bank account?